Free skating: Single skating

-Skaters have complete freedom in the selection of the kinds of step sequences they want to execute.
-They can include jumps in their step sequences, but they must fully utilize the ice surface.
-The ISU also states about step sequences: "Step sequences too short and barely visible cannot be considered as meeting the requirements of a step sequence".
-The pattern of choreographic sequences, which may be performed before or after the step sequence and must consist of at least two movements, is not restricted, but they must be clearly visible.
-They commence with the skaters' first skating movement and conclude with the "preparation to the next element", if it is not the last element of the free skating program.
+Choreographic sequences may be performed before or after the step sequence and must consist of at least two different skating movements, such as Ina Bauers, spirals, arabesques, spread eagles, hydroblading, spins, any jumps with up to two revolutions, etc. Its pattern is not restricted, but it must be clearly visible.
+Choreographic sequences commence with the skaters' first skating movement and conclude with the "preparation to the next element", if it is not the last element of the free skating program.
 Additionally, skaters can use steps and turns to link two or more different movements together.